bergesinstitute/graf-method/book-5-unit-7.md

 La conjugación para *-ir* es la misma que para *-er.* Todas las formas, excepto *tú* y *vosotros* en su versión afirmativa, utilizan subjuntivo.
-La versión informal afirmativa de la segunda persona del singular (*tú*) es como la tercera persona del singular del presente simple (*él canta, él come*).
+La versión informal afirmativa de la segunda persona del singular (*tú*) es como la tercera persona del singular del presente de indicativo (*él canta, él come*).

+💂 The conjugation for *-ir* is the same as for *-er.* All forms, except *tú* and *vosotros* in their affirmative version, use the subjunctive.
+The informal affirmative version of the second-person singular (*tú*) is like the third-person singular of the present indicative (*él canta, él come*).

 ### Ejemplos